Sennaiai/Quantum-Computing/D. Basics.md

 **Initialization** - process of preparing a qubit in a known starting state.

-**Eigen state** - qauntum state with a definite value for a given observable.
+**Eigen-state** - qauntum state with a definite value for a given observable.
                 - definite value is the eigen value and the obsrvable is the operator.

 **Observable** - a measurable physical quantity like energy, momentum, position ...etc